google/skia/site/user/api/SkImage_Reference.md

 ### Return Value

-true if backend texture was created
+true if back-end texture was created

 ### Example